moien007/ENet.Managed/README.md

 * Supports **AnyCPU** targets
 * It's cross-platform via .NET Standard
 * It's available via NuGet package manager. ([Here][nuget])
-* You can set custom
+* You can set custom:
   * compression method (not enabled by default, recommended to specify a compressor using <code>CompressWith*</code>)
   * checksum algorithm (not enabled by default, recommended to specify a checksum using <code>ChecksumWith*</code>)
   * heap allocator (by default ManagedENet forces ENet to use a custom allocator which is faster than malloc, take a look at <code>ENetManagedAllocator.cs</code>)